Korean, Edit

 ⑷ Simultaneously knowing energy and time accurately is impossible

-② (Note) Energy is derived from symmetry with respect to time and is related to time
+② Energy is a concept derived from time symmetry, so it is related to time.

 ⑸ Phase Velocity